Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: The tangent and antitangent morphisms for a thick morphism

 Our task is to define lifting of a thick morphism between manifolds to the tangent bundles.
 There are two kinds of thick morphisms, `even' and `odd' (suitable for pulling back even and odd functions, respectively).
 We shall start from the even case.
-The odd case as well as the case of the antitangent bundles (which we consider in the next subsection) will be a variation of that.

-Recall that a thick morphism $\Phi\co M_1\tto M_2$ is described by an (even) generating function $S=S(x;q)$ depending on position variables $x^a$ on the source manifold and momentum variables $q_i$ on the target manifold.
+Recall that a thick morphism $\Phi\co M_1\tto M_2$ is described by an even generating function $S=S(x;q)$ depending on position variables $x^a$ on the source manifold and momentum variables $q_i$ on the target manifold.
 With respect to the momentum variables, it is a formal power series.
-A thick morphism can be identified with the formal canonical relation specified by a generating function $S$, i.e., the Lagrangian submanifold of the product of the cotangent bundles $T^*M_2\times (-T^*M_1)$ given by the equation
+To a thick morphism there corresponds the formal canonical relation specified by a generating function $S$, which the Lagrangian submanifold of the product $T^*M_2\times (-T^*M_1)$ given by the equation

 That means that

 We use the same letter $\Phi$ for this relation, but one should remember that the generating function contains more information than the Lagrangian submanifold (defined by $dS$, while the function $S$ includes a `constant of integration').
 The relation $\Phi\subset T^*M_2\times (-T^*M_1)$ is formal because $S$ is a formal power series in $q_i$.
 One should think that we work in the formal neighborhood of the zero section in $T^*M_2$.